Archive product strategy

 Source-backed knowledge products keep the creator's evidence attached

 A source-backed knowledge product ties lessons, frameworks, examples, and decisions to the creator material that proves them.
+Send one strong source and get a manual review grounded in real videos, not guesses.

 Evidence is the product standard